 Q. Does the course apply in my state?

 A. Yes, Smith & Georg’s Chemical Accreditation and the units of competence apply in all states.
 Where appropriate, there are presentations and assessments that are specific to each state.
 The Statement of Attainment and Chemical Accreditation card are valid in all states of Australia.

 Please note that in certain situations in Queensland you must also successfully complete the ‘Control Weeds’ course.
 Contact our office for more information about this course, and the extra cost.

 Also, if you want to use 1080 baits in Victoria you will need to do an extra course.
 Contact the Victorian DPI for more information (www.depi.vic.gov.au/agriculture-and-food/farm-management/chemical-use/agricultural-chemical-use/bait-use-and-1080)

 Q. Does the course apply in my country?

 A. The course offers no legal benefits or recognition outside of Australia.
 However the skills and knowledge gained from participating in the course are applicable to chemical use and safety wherever you are.

 Q. What about licensing of spray contractors?

-A. In all Australian states except NSW, there is a requirement for people who apply chemicals ‘for fee or reward’ to be licensed.
+A. In all Australian states there is a requirement for people who apply chemicals ‘for fee or reward’ to be licensed.
 Completion of Smith & Georg’s Chemical Accreditation course satisfies some or all (depending on the state) of the requirements for obtaining a licence from the government.
 More details are provided in the legislation section of the course, or can be obtained from the licensing authority in your state.
 In WA you should contact your local regulator prior to commencing a course for licensing.